-Brian D. Bradbury, PhD, MA
+Brian Bradbury, DrSc, MA

-Nancy Dreyer, PhD, MPH
+Nancy Dreyer, PhD, MPH, FISPE

 Marni Hall, PhD, MPH

-Debra Schaumberg, PhD, MPH
+Debra Schaumberg, DrSc, MPH

 Mark Stewart, PhD

-- Friends of Cancer Research, United States
+Vice President, Science Policy, Friends of Cancer Research, United States

 Mark Stewart is vice president of science policy at Friends of Cancer Research (Friends), an advocacy organization based in Washington, DC that drives collaboration among partners of every healthcare sector and creates and implements policies ensuring patients receive the best treatments in the fastest and safest way possible.
 Mark leads the development and implementation of the organization's research and policy agenda as well as overseeing the conduct of research projects to inform ongoing policy discussions.
-He regularly participates in policy discussions and meetings throughout the year to help catalyze meaningful change for oncology healthcare.
+He regularly participates in policy discussions and meetings throughout the year to help catalyze meaningful change for oncology healthcare and patients.

 Jacqueline A. Corrigan-Curay, JD, MD